Jamison-Chen/Investment/README.md

 ---

->## Investment Account Keeper
+>## Investment Recorder

 ##### TODOS

-* Select only transactions relative to one specific company when turning to the individual-view mode and selecting a company.

-* Record dividends.(Need a corresponding table at the back end.)
+* Povide spaces to write down investment memo for each company.

 #### Things that has problem to implement